Running slower sounds simple. Until you actually try it.

 Why this happens

-Your body is used to a certain pattern.
+Your body is used to a familiar pattern.

 The mismatch